raresgxd/phack/README.md

 # phack
-a set of python tools
+a set of python tools usefull for hacking